What’s Up, Doc?

 U-M Postdoctoral Fellow, College of Pharmacy

-Passionate about science, Maurinne started her career as a science teacher and hasn’t stopped teaching or mentoring students since.
-Maurinne holds a M.Sc. and a Ph.D. in Chemistry from the University of Nice, France.
-She joined the College of Pharmacy at U-M in 2023 as a Postdoctoral Fellow and was awarded the Michigan Pioneer Fellowship allowing her to pursue her work on the development of RNA-targeting small molecules and screening biochemical assays.
-During her time at U-M, Maurinne has been dedicated to supporting the postdoc community at U-M by joining the UMPDA as interim secretary, and worked with her department to develop new opportunities for fellows.
-Maurinne also serves as Director of Operations and People at Nuclate, a global student-led non-profit organization dedicated to empowering the next generation of biotech leaders.
+Maurinne holds a MSc and a PhD in Chemistry from the University of Nice, France.
+She recently completed her postdoctoral training at the University of Michigan in the College of Pharmacy, where she was awarded the Michigan Pioneer Fellowship, allowing her to pursue her work on the development of RNA-targeting small molecules and screening biochemical assays.
+During her time at U-M, Maurinne has been dedicated to supporting the postdoc community with a focus on personal and professional development.
+In 2025, Maurinne joined the Biointerfaces Institute at U-M as an Innovation Fellow to help researchers turning their inventions into innovations with real-world impact.
+Maurinne also serves as the Director of Operations and People at Nucleate and as the Partnership Lead for their local Michigan chapter.

-In her spare time, she likes to go to the gym, play ice hockey, and hang out with her friends.
+In her spare time, she likes to go to the gym, play ice hockey, and spend time with her friends and family.

 A woman with straight brown hair, wearing a grey shirt, smiles at the camera against a plain grey background.